CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 Helmi currently supports submitting jobs using Qiskit, Cirq or OpenQASM.
 Qiskit and Cirq scripts can only be submitted as ordinary python files.
 Jupyter-notebooks are **not** currently supported on LUMI.

 Before running jobs users will need to use `module use /scratch/project_462000055/modules` to get access to the `helmi` module.
-The `helmi` module can then be loaded via `module load helmi_qiskit_iqm_2.0` or `module load helmi_cirq_iqm_4.1` for either Qiskit usage or Cirq usage, these can also be viewed via `module avail` after adding the path.
+The `helmi` module can then be loaded via `module load helmi_qiskit` or `module load helmi_cirq` for either Qiskit usage or Cirq usage, these can also be viewed via `module avail` after adding the path.
 Doing this ensures that the correct environments are setup to submit jobs to Helmi.

     #!/bin/bash